CAMBS YOUTH SAILING LEAGUE

 1. Events will be governed by the current Racing Rules of Sailing (RRS) or equivalent title relevant for 2018 together with RYA prescriptions, Sailing Instructions of the Host Club and these Supplementary Instructions.
 Should there be any conflict between Instructions then the Supplementary version shall apply.

-2. Age Limit - Competitors shall be under the age of nineteen (19) years on 31st August 2020. (i.e. This enables all competitors in their normal Upper Sixth Year to be eligible to sail for their respective club during 2020.)
+2. Age Limit - Competitors shall be under the age of nineteen (19) years on 31st August in the year of the competition. (i.e. This enables all competitors in their normal Upper Sixth Year to be eligible to sail for their respective club during th year of the competition.)

 3. Classes permitted - Classes of boat sailed shall be in accordance with the rules of the host.
 Boats shall generally conform to Class rules except that they may be permitted to be modified or equipped for training purposes, always provided that such changes shall not produce an enhanced performance.

 4. Buoyancy Aids - these will be worn by competitors AT ALL TIMES whilst afloat.

 5. The Series - Host Clubs will endeavour to sail three races at each venue (or the equivalent should a flight system be used).